What is Personal Independence Payment (PIP)?

 After the initial call, the Department for Work and Pensions (DWP) will post you a form called ‘How your condition affects you’, which you or your carer will need to complete and return.

 Following the assessment, the professional you met will write up a report and send it to the DWP.
 The DWP then makes its decision about your claim based on the results of the assessment and the details on your application form.

 What is PIP reassessment?

 If you receive PIP, you’re required to go through regular reviews to check your eligibility.
 These usually take place annually or every few years, although less severe or temporary disabilities can be checked more frequently.

 Claims for PIP can’t be backdated before the date of your claim.
-It may also take a number of weeks to process your claim, so make sure you make you claim as soon as possible.
+It may also take a number of weeks to process your claim, so make sure you make a claim as soon as possible.

 You can make a claim up to three months in advance – this means you can put it in before you’re able to fulfil the qualifying conditions of having difficulties for three months.

 Appealing against a claim decision for PIP

-If you apply for PIP and don’t agree with the decision you receive, you may be entitled to appeal against it – this is also known as ‘mandatory reconsideration’.
+If you apply for PIP and don’t agree with the decision you receive, you may be entitled to appeal against it – this is known as a ‘mandatory reconsideration’.
 See our article on Appealing against a benefits decision for more advice on how to appeal.

 If you have any problems with your claims, Citizens Advice can help you.